-Chicago gets referenced when he wonders how one of his brothers moved there after college.
+Chicago isn’t the main theme, but it gets referenced when the singer wonders how one of his brothers moved there after college.

 This song is simply a great Motown classic.
 Marvin Gaye wrote it, and the Vandellas—a female trio led by Martha Reeves—took it to #2 on the Billboard Hot 100 list in 1964.
 Numerous artists have covered it over the years, including the Mamas and the Papas, Van Halen, and a Mick Jagger/David Bowie duet.

 Among many cities to be mentioned, Chicago is one where infectious teenagers dance in the street to the new beats and music of their youth.
 It’s a joyful reminder of how music can unite everyone.

 10. “All That Jazz” From The Musical Chicago

 The opening scene of one of Broadway’s most successful musicals of all time—and the Oscar-winning movie rendition—is the piano bar song that sets the stage for murder and mayhem.